Chucho-Kun/waifu-battle-vs/README.md

-# A waifu card game
+# A web-based waifu card game
-A desktop website where you can compete against waifu cards from different anime, unlocking them after beating them in a rock-paper-scissors type game but with numbers.
+A web-based video game where you can choose and compete against waifu cards from different anime, unlocking them after beating them in a rock-paper-scissors-style game, but with numbers.
+The site features a welcome cover and two sections for choosing your character (by anime or by waifu list).

 All character images are loaded from the [myanimelist.net](https://myanimelist.net/) website URL